bd-j/jades-force-morph/pho/readme.md

 * `background.py` - This script fits a global background tweak to residual images (using sigma clipping).
 These backgrounds should be subtracted from images before a final run.
-The residual images can come from an optimization run.
+The residual images can come from an optimization run, or an agressively masked image, or..

 Steps